OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/Model_Theft.md

 **How to Prevent & Mitigations:**

 1. Implement strong access controls (RBAC, rule of least privilege for example) and strong authentication mechanisms to limit unauthorized access to LLM model repositories and training environments.
-   1. This is particularly true for the first three common examples which could cause this vulnerability due to insider threats, or misconfiguration and|or weak security controls about the infrastructure that houses LLM models, weights and architecture in which a malicious actor could infiltrate from insider or outside the environment.
+   1. This is particularly true for the first three common examples which could cause this vulnerability due to insider threats or misconfiguration and|or weak security controls about the infrastructure that houses LLM models, weights and architecture in which a malicious actor could infiltrate from insider or outside the environment.
    2. Supplier management tracking, verification and dependency vulnerabilities are important focus topics to prevent exploits of supply-chain attacks.
 2. Restrict the LLM's access to network resources, internal services, and APIs.
    1. This is particularly true for all common examples as it covers insider risk and threats, but also ultimately controls what the LLM application "*has access to*" and thus could be a mechanism or prevention step to prevent side-channel attacks.